About York Gin Grey Lady

 Our London Dry gin is distilled with Earl Grey tea, extra lemon and orange.
 Then it is infused with blue pea flower, giving it a ghostly blue-grey hue.
 Delightfully subtle citrus complements the delicate shade of the gin.

-Winner of a Silver medal at the prestigious International Wine & Spirit Competition 2020.
+Winner of Silver medals at the prestigious International Wine & Spirit Competition, New York International Spirits Competition and Spirits Business Gin Masters.

 'Grey Lady is a masterpiece in subtlety, with a very pale blue-grey hue, and soft, delicate notes of citrus from the bergamot found in Earl Grey tea.
 It's great on the rocks.' - Sunday Telegraph